numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 Each attempt at the resource is shown as a span of time, with a dot at the recorded start time and another at the recorded end time.

+.. _stat-time-spent:

+Time spent
+^^^^^^^^^^

+The distribution of time spent at attempts is shown as a decreasing plot.
+The horizontal axis represents lengths of time, and the vertical axis represents the proportion of attempts at least that long.

+The 'time spent' is a rough measure of how long the student spent in their attempt.
+This time is increased each time attempt data is saved, based on the time since their current session started.
+It is not simply the difference between the start and end times: if the student closes their attempt for a long time and then resumes it later, the time that it was closed is not counted.

+Be careful when interpreting this measurement: students might leave an attempt open while they do something else, so there are often large outliers.

 Settings
 -----------------